danra2/Front-end-Developer-Interview-Questions/questions/javascript-questions.md

 [ref](http://perfectionkills.com/onloadfunction-considered-harmful/)

+Alternative: The DOMContentLoaded event is fired when the initial HTML document has been completely loaded and parsed, without waiting for stylesheets, images, and subframes to finish loading.
+It is an incredibly common mistake to use load where DOMContentLoaded would be much more appropriate.

 * Explain what a single page app is and how to make one SEO-friendly.

 Traditionally, the browser receives HTML from the server and renders it.
 When the user navigates to another URL, a full-page refresh is required and the server sends fresh new HTML to the new page.
 This is called server-side rendering.